 - Read instructions and ingredients before using any product.
 Look out for another product in case your puppy is allergic to any ingredient.

 - Consult your dog’s vet before choosing any product

 Wash all the sheets, mattresses, pillows, and your puppy’s clothes with hot water.
 Disinfecting grooming kit can work; however, it’s better to use a new comb every time you carry out the lice removal process.

 You can clean your bedding, sofa, and home furniture wherever your dog primarily resides to avoid a re-infestation

 Until you are not entirely convinced that your pup is free from lice, avoid your dog bringing in any gathering where they will contact other puppies.
 It’s best for your dog and other dogs too.

 We understand sitting all day indoors can be a little irritating for your dog.
 So you can take your dog to early walks when chances of contact are minimum.

 Can humans get dog lice?

 No matter how yummy you are, dog lice won’t change their diet preference for you.
-Jokes apart, but the actual dog lice won’t infest on you.
+Jokes apart, the actual dog lice won’t infest you.
 Lice are species-specific.
 A human louse is very different from a dog louse.
 It is a chance that if a dog louse comes in contact with you, it can bite and try to feed on your blood; however, it cannot grow a whole colony on you.
-So, don’t worry and stop yelling after seeing a louse on your dog and help your dog get rid of them.
+So, don’t worry, and stop yelling after seeing a louse on your dog and help your dog get rid of them.